tauself/tauself.github.io/README.md

 -A dating app.

 -Work on hyperoperations, flow, addition of complex numbers, visualizing limit distributions of simulated dynamics, animating and visualizing polynomial roots and coefficients and solving equations given a finite sequence of symbols.

+-Conflict resolution algorithm by selecting juries of peers with the appropriate similarities and differences to facilitate resolution.

+-Algorithm to use community values for addressing hate by utilizing semi-public layers of visibility of beliefs and policies.

+-Transmission systems with security utilizing community-voted weights, costs, and processes.

 Donations: